tuanluu0511/Bankist-app/README.md

 # Bankist-app

 This app simulate an atm with some basic features like: transfer money, loan money, delete account.
+The app was built follow the Js course of Jonas - Udemy.
-The app used data of 4 users, use the below username and password to log in:
+App used data of 4 users, use the below username and password to log in:
  1. - username: js
     - password: 1111
     - base currency: 'EUR'